Vega Telecom

 Vega Telecom Inc. is a Filipino telecommunications company jointly owned by Globe Telecom and PLDT.
 It was established as a holding company of San Miguel Corporation for its various telecommunications investments.
 In separate statements on May 30, 2016, Globe Telecom and PLDT each acquired half of Vega Telecom from San Miguel Corporation for P69.1 billion.
 The acquisition entailed P52.08 billion for 100% equity interest in Vega Telecom and the assumption of around P17.02 billion of liabilities.
-The deal was closed in May 30, 2017.
+The deal was closed on May 30, 2017.